 Inspection Guidance:

 1. Proper operation of features used to ensure that interconnections between permanently installed plant systems and mobile processing equipment will avoid (i) the contamination of non-radioactive systems, (ii) uncontrolled and unmonitored releases of radioactive materials to the environment.
-See guidance given in NUREG-0800 (SRP) Section 9.2.4, IE Bulletin No. 80-10, and IE Circulars 77-14 and 79-21.
+See guidance given in NUREG-0800, “Standard Review Plan for the Review of Safety Analysis Reports for Nuclear Power Plants: LWR Edition,” (SRP) Section 9.2.4, IE Bulletin No. 80-10, and IE Circulars 77-14 and 79-21.

 2. Proper operation of features provided to reduce maintenance, equipment downtime, leakage of liquid waste or discharge of radioactive material in liquid effluents, and to control the venting or purging of radioactive materials to ambient building atmospheres (e.g., controlling pressure to pump mechanical seals, and filling and venting filters etc.) can reduce operational radiation exposure (ORE) and prevent degradation of LWMS performance.